KvalitetsIT/monitoring101/03-promql-getting-started/README.md

 * java-app-b: http://localhost:9081/actuator/prometheus
 If you look at the Promethus configuration file you can see that both of these URLs are scraped by Prometheus as a part of the 'java-app' scrape job.

+## What Metrics Do We Have and How Do They Look?
 The format scraped by Prometheus is documented here: https://prometheus.io/docs/concepts/data_model/

 Basically each metric consists of: